-First thing's first: Prior to my appointment, I was told a few tips and tricks for getting the best possible tan.
+First thing's first: Prior to my appointment with Glow Custom Airbrush Tanning, I was told a few tips and tricks for getting the best possible tan.
 At first, I didn't even read them because I've done it so many times, assuming it just mentioned exfoliating and moisturizing before my appointment.
 But I was wrong.
 Rather than the cookie-cutter advice, it detailed a few things I hadn't ever heard before.
 You are supposed to exfoliate but not with a product that contains any oils.
 And after you shower, you're not meant to apply any products, especially oil-based products.
 Before, I was exfoliating with an oil scrub and using a body oil to moisturize.
 Tisk, tisk.

 Another game changer: I got it in my apartment.
-A technician from Glow Custom Airbrush Tanning brought her portable machine and equipment to my Brooklyn home one morning and sprayed me in my living room (apologies to my neighbors, my naked body must have been quite the sight at 9 a.m.).
+A technician from Glow Custom Airbrush Tanning brought her portable machine and equipment to my Brooklyn home one morning and sprayed me in my living room.
 The cost was $150, which, admittedly is more expensive than the usual airbrush tan (they usually range from $75 to $90).
 But for the amount of time it lasted, it was worth every penny.
 I would have had to get two tans during the course of those two weeks, so it ends up saving me time and money.
 Plus, you can get packages that cut down on costs per tan.

-Then, when it was time to shower, I was instructed to just use a warm-water rinse—no soap.
-And they told me not to use a body wash with sulfates or parabens for the following showers.
-The same goes for moisturizers: Avoid oily products and bar soaps are not recommended.
+When it was time to shower, I was instructed to just use a warm-water rinse—no soap.
 No one had ever told me this before—I was using all oil-based products every time I showered and hydrated my skin.